Lisbon and Sintra beyond the beaten path? Here are 10 budget-friendly options

 The Belém Tower is not the only spot for great views over Lisbon - Try some of the many look-out points along Lisbon's hills

 The 18th-century aqueduct in Campolide, Aqueduto das Águas Livres [Google Maps location], which survived the 1755 earthquake unscathed, is not a lookout point as such (and it is not free).
-However, for a small entry fee (EUR3.00 at the time of writing), you can walk along the top of the aqueduct towards Monsanto Park (unfortunately, you can’t enter the park from the aqueduct) and enjoy great views over the Alcântara Valley to the 25 April Bridge and the Cristo Rei statue across the river.
+However, for a small entry fee, you can walk along the top of the aqueduct towards Monsanto Park (unfortunately, you can’t enter the park from the aqueduct) and enjoy great views over the Alcântara Valley to the 25 April Bridge and the Cristo Rei statue across the river.

 18th century aqueduct views